 - On site bar opened Tuesday-Saturday from 4pm-11:30pm

 To book a room at Fairfield Inn, please click here.
 This special group rate is available for stays between July 23-August 12, 2022.
-You must book your room before July 5, 2022 in order to receive this discounted rate.

 It is recommended that all Foundations participants purchase international travel/health insurance to cover any possible medical expenses they may incur while there are in the U.S. Incoming Fall semester LLM students at Moritz College of Law who arrive in the U.S. early to participate in Foundations are eligible to purchase OSU Student Insurance to cover them during the program (Note: OSU Student Insurance normally begins coverage in mid-August).
 More information can be found on the OSU Student Insurance page (contact information is at the bottom of the page).